BCAPtoken/BCAPToken/xdocs/doc/functional-requirements.md

 1. Same as in Main Flow
 2. Same as in Main Flow
 3. Same as in Main Flow
-4. Source address is central bank address
+4. Source address is token issuer address
 5. Number of tokens currently in circulation plus number of tokens to transfer is not greater than maximum allowed number of tokens in circulation
-6. Destination address is not central bank address
+6. Destination address is not token issuer address
 7. *Smart Contract* creates as many new tokens as many tokens are to be transferred
 8. *Smart Contract* transfers newly created tokens to the owner of given address
 9. *Smart Contract* decreases by the number of tokens created the number of tokens *User* is allowed to transfer from the owner of source address